The Sovereign Tapestry

 Of Produce as Standard Land Tax

-The Mughals built a highly centralized bureaucracy through the Mansabdari system, where officials were given ranks and non-hereditary land grants (jagirs), ensuring loyalty to the emperor.
+The Mughals established a centralized administration via the Mansabdari system, assigning ranks and temporary land grants (jagirs) to officials to secure their loyalty to the emperor.

 Administrative Model: Centralized Bureaucracy